croz-ltd/klokwrk-project/support/documentation/article/modules-and-packages/modulesAndPackages.md

 any software architecture also imposes behavioral rules, and hexagonal architecture is not the exception.
 When you add additional CQRS/ES flavor, there are even more rules to follow.

 What are these rules, and what they enforce?
 Basically, in the application that follows some architecture, it is not allowed that a class or an interface accesses anything that it wants.
 Rules impose constraints on dependencies that are permitted between code-level artifacts.
-For example, they regulate who can be called by some class can call or which interface a class should implement.
+For example, they regulate who can be called by some class or which interface a class should implement.

 That leads us to the essential question.
 How can we control whether all rules are honored or not?
 How can we ensure that developers learning about CQRS/ES and hexagonal architecture can comfortably work without breaking it?
 This is the point where architectural testing steps in the picture.